AronSchulman/MMAtt-DTA/README.md

 ![webserver](https://github.com/user-attachments/assets/e76a6797-19c2-4120-9721-abce30a9d53b)

-You can make direct affinity predictions for your drug-target pairs with ease online at https://mmatt-dta.serve.scilifelab.se/.
+You can predict binding affinities for your drug-target pairs with ease online at https://mmatt-dta.serve.scilifelab.se/.

 To make predictions, you need to provide a `.csv` file with the following four columns:
 * smiles